axsh/openvnet/docs/content/single-network.md

 ## Overview

-This is the simplest possible setup after the installation guide.
+This is the simplest possible setup after completing the installation guide.
 It's a great start for when you're just getting into OpenVNet.

 This document expects you to have set up OpenVNet according to the [installation guide](installation).
 We will be referring to the VMs `inst1` and `inst2` as they've been set up in there.